dreyliky/ngx-os/src/app/library/docs/guides/local-css-variables.md

 # Local CSS Variables

+**The section is optional and needs only if you want to understand** **why components have local CSS variables and what they need for.**

 Local CSS variables, it's CSS variables placed in `style` attribute of specific HTML element.

 They are useful for theming and contain useful data for the theming.